TheophileBERTELOOT/TheophileBERTELOOT/README.md

 ## Master of science in computer science
   *Laval university .
 Quebec, Quebec* \
   Directors : Richard Khoury, Audrey Durand \
-  Subject : Association rule mining in big healthcare dataset  in order to spot dangerous polypharmacy  \
+  Subject : Association rule mining in massive healthcare dataset  in order to spot harmful polypharmacy  \
   Achievements :
   * Design of a french to chinese translator
   * Design of an intracranial haemorrhages classification system